 Muscles You Need to Do a Cast Handstand

-Arms: You need strong arms to do a cast handstand, because they are what supports your body in the handstand, and give you control and stability as your legs are coming up over your head.
+Arms: You need strong arms to do a cast handstand because they are what support your body in the handstand, and give you control and stability as your legs are coming up over your head.

 Core: You need strong core muscles to enable your legs to cast up over your head.

 Exercises You Can Do at Home for a Cast Handstand